wdi-atx-10/unit-1-project/option-1-game/README.md

 ***

 ## Project Feedback + Evaluation
-- **Project Workflow:** Did you complete the user stories, wireframes, task tracking, and/or ERDs as detailed above?
-Did you use source control as expected for this phase of the course?
+- **Project Workflow:** Did you use source control as expected for this phase of the course?
 - **Technical Requirements:** Did you deliver a project that met all of the technical requirements?
 Given what the class has covered so far, did you build an asset that was reasonably complex?
 - **Creativity:** Did you add a personal spin or creative element to your project submission?
 Did you deliver something of value to the end user (not just a login button and an index page)?
 - **Code Quality:** Did you follow the code style guidance and best practices covered in class for elements such as spacing, modularity, and semantic naming?
 Did you comment your code like your instructors have in class?